Worldways Canada: Operations and fleet

-When Ontario World Air folded in 1981, Worldways bought 3 of the B707-320 aircraft and entered the international passenger charter markets.
-In 1983, Worldways sold the B707 to the Australian Air Force and bought the 4 x sister ship DC8-63 from CP Air.
+When international passenger charter company Ontario Worldair folded in 1981, Worldways bought its fleet of three Boeing 707-320 aircraft and entered that segment of the charter market.
+In 1983, Worldways sold the B707s to the Royal Australian Air Force and bought four Douglas DC-8-63s from CP Air.

-In 1985, Worldways added the 2 x L1011-385-1 (later upgraded to -50) aircraft.
-These were previously operated by Pacific Southwest Airlines and AeroPerú.
-These 2 x L1011 aircraft were 2 of the 5 built by Lockheed where the front cargo hold was removed and a lounge complete with air stairs was installed.
-LTU had the other 3 ships with the forward lounge.
-Worldways had winter leases with Eastern Airlines and British Caledonian to bring in additional L1011 aircraft for the winter charter season.
-In 1989, Worldways purchased 3 x B-727-100 from TAP Air Portugal.
+In 1985, Worldways added two Lockheed L-1011-385-1s (later upgraded to L-1011-50).
+These were initially operated by Pacific Southwest Airlines in 1974–75, then sold to AeroPerú.
+These L-1011s were two of the five built by Lockheed where the front cargo hold was removed and a windowless lower deck lounge was added, complete with seating for 12 additional passengers, stowage space for their carry-on bags, and external air stairs for direct boarding to the lounge from the tarmac.
+(Note: German airline LTU International operated the remaining three "cargo lounge" L-1011s.)
+Worldways had winter leases with Eastern Air Lines and British Caledonian, by which Worldways brought in additional L-1011s for the winter charter season.
+In 1989, Worldways purchased three Boeing 727-100s from TAP Air Portugal.